 You may search for your license to see if it has been issued or not.
 To look for your pharmacy technician license in the state of Illinois, you have to visit the License Lookup section and perform the search.

 To learn more about the PTCB exam, you can check out our PTCB exam guide to help you gain more knowledge about the exam.
-Similarly, you can also try our free PTCB exam practice test to help you efficiently prepare for the PTCB exam.
+Similarly, you can also try our free PTCB practice test to help you efficiently prepare for the PTCB exam.

 Frequently Asked Questions about the Illinois Pharmacy Technician License Exams: